 Once a Week

 While Scott’s experience “lessened the physical distance between members of African diasporic groups, it seems to have simultaneously widened the gap of the imagined pan-African community.”
 Thompson notes that Scott never portrayed the U.S. presence on the island.
-James Douglass and Aaron Porter, two African American painters who followed in Scott’s wake, also approached Haiti “primarily as a touristic and exotic site.”
+James Porter and Aaron Douglas, two African American painters who followed in Scott’s wake, also approached Haiti “primarily as a touristic and exotic site.”

 Thompson doesn’t judge the decisions made by American artists representing Haiti.
 And she reiterates that Scott had a significant “influence on the Haitian indigenist visual arts movement.”
 She concludes by describing “the difficulty of dreaming with one’s eyes wide open, the complexity of recognizing and representing radical difference while imaging and inspiring collective diasporic freedom dreams.”